joshuawowk/gstreamer_distributor/README.md

    - Select a video from results
    - Video will be automatically validated
    - Select displays and start stream

+### Configuration Management

+1. Access the web interface at `http://localhost:8080`
+2. Click the "Configuration" tab
+3. **Display Management**:
+   - **Add Display**: Enter name, IP address, and port, then click "Add"
+   - **Edit Display**: Click the "Edit" button next to any display
+   - **Delete Display**: Click the "Delete" button (with confirmation)
+   - **Enable/Disable**: Toggle displays on/off in the edit dialog
+4. **Streaming Settings**:
+   - Adjust default bitrate, video codec, and audio codec
+   - Settings apply to new streams
+5. **YouTube Settings** (if enabled):
+   - Configure default quality, max duration, and cache size
+   - Changes take effect immediately

 ### Supported YouTube URLs